-- The three existing police departments will be dissolved through a ministerial order and the new PEI police department established. - It will require negotiation with municipalities regarding potential expansion of existing municipal services to regional configuration. - The Board will provide governance for the PEI PD, and the reporting relationship of the RCMP CO would, ideally, also be changed to the Board. - A process would have to be developed to recruit, select, and prepare adequately qualified new executives, managers, supervisors, and investigators to staff the potential for expanded regional services. - Crime- and Incident-analyses functions will be required - Negotiation will be required with the municipalities and bargaining units regarding employment status of current municipal employees. - Integrated centralized or regionalized specialist teams will support the RCMP detachments and police department.
+- The three existing police departments will be dissolved through a ministerial order and the new PEI police department established. - It will require negotiation with municipalities regarding potential expansion of existing municipal services to regional configuration. - The Board will provide governance for the PEI PD, and the reporting relationship of the RCMP CO would, ideally, also be changed to the Board. - A process would have to be developed to recruit, select, and prepare adequately qualified new executives, managers, supervisors, and investigators to staff the potential for expanded regional services. - Crime- and Incident-analyses functions will be required - Negotiation will be required with the municipalities and bargaining units regarding employment and pension status of current municipal employees. - Integrated centralized or regionalized specialist teams will support the RCMP detachments and police department.

-&lt;sup>187 The Royal Newfoundland Constabulary (RNC) serves alongside the contracted RCMP.
-The RNC services mainly major metropolitan areas, St. Johns, Corner Brook, Labrador City, and Churchill Falls
+&lt;sup>191 The Royal Newfoundland Constabulary (RNC) serves alongside the contracted RCMP.
+The RNC services mainly major metropolitan areas, St. Johns, Corner Brook, Labrador City, and Churchill Falls See Appendix 9A Pensions

-- If the 'Victoria-Esquimalt implementation' example was followed, funding would not be significantly changed. - Charlottetown, Summerside, and Kensington municipalities will require a funding formula to fund the PEI police department. - If Charlottetown policing boundaries were adjusted, the affected municipalities will require a funding formula to fund their regional police department.
+- If the 'Victoria-Esquimalt implementation' example was followed, funding would not be significantly changed. - Charlottetown, Summerside, and Kensington municipalities will require a funding formula to fund the PEI police department. - If Charlottetown policing boundaries were adjusted, the affected municipalities will require a funding formula to fund their regional police department. - The employment status of the current police and civilian staff will need to be addressed